sav-che/TL-2/Authors/Zukal, Hugo {std. Zukal}.md

-> [!cite] BHL link: this entry starts at [page 562](https://www.biodiversitylibrary.org/item/103250#page/622/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 562](https://www.biodiversitylibrary.org/page/33066902) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Zukal, Hugo (1845-1900), Austrian high school teacher and botanist; soldier in the Austrian army 1864-1872; studied at the Trautenau teachers college; teacher at Freudenthal and Vienna, ultimately at a women's teachers college; e.o. profesor of phytopathology for forestry at the Vienna agricultural and forestry college (Hochschule für Bodenkultur) 1898-1900. (*Zukal*).
+Zukal, Hugo (1845-1900), Austrian high school teacher and botanist; soldier in the Austrian army 1864-1872; studied at the Trautenau teachers college; teacher at Freudenthal and Vienna, ultimately at a women's teachers college; e.o. profesor of phytopathology for forestry at the Vienna agricultural and forestry college (Hochschule für Bodenkultur) 1898-1900.
+**Abbreviated name**: *Zukal*

 #### Herbarium and types